igonzaleztak/marketplace/README.md

 To store the value of the measurements, the platform uses a private IPFS network.
 Each of the IoT suppliers and the marketplace has an IPFS node that they can use to store the value of the measurements.
 This node is protected with an authentication module that controls who inserts information in the network.
 To do so, it uses the Blockchain, in particular the Access SC, to check whether the IoT provider has access to the IPFS network or not.
 Besides the IoT IPFS nodes, the marketplace has its own IPFS node to retrieve the value of the measurements.

-The marketplace is in charge of listening to the purchase events produced in the Blockchain whenever a client purchases a measurement.
+The marketplace is in charge of listening to the purchase events produced in the Blockchain whenever a client buys a measurement.
 Once this component listens to an event, it retrieves the complete value of the acquired measurement from the IPFS storage and deciphers the symmetric key stored in the Data SC with its private key.
 Then, it encrypts the symmetric key with the public key of the client who made the purchase and sends the encrypted measurement plus the encrypted symmetric key to the client.
 The customer only has to decipher the symmetric key with its private key and use it to decrypt the value of the measurement.

 Customers can use a webserver (Clients Wallet) to browse and purchase the different measurements available in the platform.
 Through this component, clients can purchase measurements and see their value easily.